Dalvin Cook Player Prop Bets for NFL Week 6 | Minnesota vs. Carolina 10/17/2021

 Dalvin Cook Player Prop Bets for NFL Week 6 - Minnesota vs. Carolina

-Dalvin Cook will have several player prop bet markets available when he suits up on Sunday at 1:00 PM ET live on FOX.
-Cook's Minnesota Vikings (2-3) and the Carolina Panthers (3-2) take the field in Week 6 at Bank of America Stadium.
+Ahead of Sunday's game, here are the key stats and trends you need to know about Dalvin Cook and his player prop bet options.
+He'll take the field starting at 1:00 PM ET on FOX.
+Cook's Minnesota Vikings (2-3) and the Carolina Panthers (3-2) go toe-to-toe in a Week 6 matchup from Bank of America Stadium in Charlotte, North Carolina.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.